Drift vs Shift: Decoupling Trends and Changepoint Analysis: Simulated Experiments

 The results of the simulation can be seen in Table \ref{tab_mean_change_outliers}.
 With the addition of outliers, the decoupled approach is able to achieve the best performance across all settings.
 By utilizing a Bayesian DLM with dynamic shrinkage, the decoupled approach is robust to the presence of extreme outliers.
-PELT, with no mechanism to deal with extreme values, are significantly influenced by outliers.
-This lead to PELT to significantly over-predict the number of changepoints.
-To be fair to PELT, the algorithm is not intended to work on datasets with outliers.
+Unsurprisingly, PELT, with no mechanism to deal with extreme values, is significantly influenced by outliers.
+This lead to PELT significantly over-predicting the number of changepoints.
 In the setting of magnitude of change of 2, DC-DS achieves an F1-score of 0.89 in comparison to 0.84 for R-FPOP.
-As the signal-to-noise ratio decreases, we can see an increasing gap in adjusted Rand average and F1-score between DC-DS and R-FPOP.
+As the signal-to-noise ratio decreases from 2 to 1, we can see an increasing gap in adjusted Rand average and F1-score between DC-DS and R-FPOP.
 This indicates that DC-DS can produce more precise changepoint estimations and more accurate partitions.
 The advantage becomes more significant in the setting of magnitude of change of 1.
-DC-DS achieves a F1-score of 0.63 in comparison to 0.44 of R-FPOP.
-As magnitude of change approaches 0.5, the problem becomes too difficult for all algorithms and F1-scores are very low.
+DC-DS achieves an F1-score of 0.63 in comparison to 0.44 of R-FPOP.
+As magnitude of change approaches 0.5, the problem becomes too difficult for all algorithms and performance is comparable between DC-DS and R-FPOP.

-Figure \ref{fig_mean} illustrates the results of the decoupled approach in three example series generated with Gaussian noise, t-distributed noise and stochastic volatility.
-The blue line in the middle-left plot shows the posterior mean of the $\{\beta_t\}$ process from a Bayesian dynamic linear model with dynamic shrinkage on a series generated with outliers.
-The middle-right plot then shows the optimal fit from the decoupled loss and the resulting projected posterior.
-This highlights one major advantage of separating shrinkage and changepoint selection.
-Despite the presence of outliers, a Bayesian DLM with dynamic shrinkage is able to predict a relatively smooth underlying trend with one jump around the changepoint location.
-The decoupled loss then identifies the optimal piece-wise constant fit to the smooth posterior and flags the correct changepoint location.

-\subsubsection{Change in Mean in Presence of Heteroskedasticity}
+\subsection{Change in Mean in Presence of Heteroskedasticity}

 For the next set of simulations, we evaluate these algorithms in presence of heterogeneity.
 We simulate 100 series of length 200, with a changepoint in the middle of the data at location 100.
 However, instead of standard Gaussian noise or t-distributed noise, we generate noise using stochastic volatility of order 1 \citep{kim_1998} as follows: